onqtam/headjack/docs/why/7_REPUTATION.md

 > "Reputation is a matter of perception.
 A company’s overall reputation is a function of its reputation among its various stakeholders (investors, customers, suppliers, employees, regulators, politicians, nongovernmental organizations, the communities in which the firm operates) in specific categories (product quality, corporate governance, employee relations, customer service, intellectual capital, financial performance, handling of environmental and social issues).
 A strong positive reputation among stakeholders across multiple categories will result in a strong positive reputation for the company overall." - [Reputation and Its Risks](https://hbr.org/2007/02/reputation-and-its-risks)

+There is no accountability without accounting.
+In business and finance accounting is about money.
+In the status, purpose, and meaning world accounting is calculated reputation.

 ██████████████████████████████████████████████████████████████████
 # SECTION: stick & carrot